Miami Tribe of Oklahoma: Language

-Tribal members traditionally spoke the Miami-Illinois language, one of the Algonquian languages, but few do today.
-The tribe is partners with Miami University, and one result of that partnership is the Myaamia Center.
-The Myaamia Center is engaged in the work of language and culture revitalization.
+Tribal citizens traditionally spoke the Miami-Illinois language, one of the Algonquian languages, but few do today.
+The tribe partners with Miami University, and one result of that partnership is the Myaamia Center.
+The Myaamia Center is working to revitalize the language and culture.
 The Myaamia language is particularly well-documented in early sources (including a complete Illinois-French dictionary).
 The tribe and the university work together to conduct research projects to revitalize Miami language and culture, and to offer university students opportunities to visit and work with the tribe on various projects.

-Government and programs
+Government

-The headquarters of the Miami Tribe are based in Miami, Oklahoma.
-Of the 3,908 enrolled tribal members, 775 live in the state of Oklahoma.
-Enrollment in the tribe is based on documented lineal descent; they do not have a blood quantum requirement.

-Douglas Lankford is the Chief of the Miami Tribe of Oklahoma.
-The Miami Tribe issues its own tribal vehicle tags and operate their own housing authority.
+The tribe is headquartered in Miami, Oklahoma.
+Of the over 7,000 enrolled tribal citizens, 775 live in the state of Oklahoma.
+The Miami Tribe issues its own tribal vehicle tags and operates its own housing authority.